 Self-hosting

 ColiVara is made up of multiple services.
 The first is an embedding service that turns images and queries into Vectors.
 This is bundled separately as it needs a GPU.
-The second is extension to store vectors.
-A service that handles document conversions to PDFs.
-And finally, a REST API that handles user requests.
+The second is a Postgres with a pgvector extension to store vectors.
+A Gotenberg service that handles document conversions to PDFs.
+And finally, a Django-Ninja REST API that handles user requests.
 Other than the Embedding service, everything else is bundles together via docker-compose to run seamlessly on a typical VPS.

 For production workloads - you may consider a managed Postgres instance for automatic security updates and regular backup.